Governors Bay Jetty

-If you sponsor a plank for $600, you’ll have your own special spot on the jetty with your name or short message on “your” plank.
-Sponsoring a plank etches your name or short message in history.
-Can’t afford a plank?
-Every dollar helps and one day, you’ll be able to walk on (and jump off) the jetty knowing that you helped to save it.
+If you donate $600 or more, we’ll acknowledge your special spot on the jetty with your name or short message on “your” plank.
+Can’t afford this much?
+Every dollar helps and in early 2023, you’ll be able to walk on (and jump off) the jetty knowing that you helped to save it.

 We are backing an important kaitiakitanga project to enhance the ecologically significant lowland native bush at Riccarton Bush.